Kulda22/BSY-C-C/README.md

 gist-id="<id of gist>"
 ````

-Your GH api token needs to have gists access.
+Your GH api token needs to have general gists access, and access to given gist.

 Make sure, you have needed libraries installed with `pip install -r requirements.txt`